TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/deployment-guide/_index.md

 ### Specialized Knowledge

-In order to follow this guide to deploy {{% tts %}}, it is recommended to be familiar with the following concepts
+In order to follow this guide to deploy {{% tts %}}, it is recommended to be familiar with the following concepts:
 - AWS EC2, AWS CloudFormation
 - Shell and command line usage
 - Basics of LoRaWAN devices and gateways

 ### Prerequisites

-The following are necessary to complete this guide
+The following are necessary to complete this guide:
 1. An account with AWS with access to the AWS Marketplace.
-If you don't have one, one can be created using the [Create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) page.
+If you don't have one, create it by using the [Create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) page.
 2. An RSA Public-Private Key pair
-3. Sufficient rights on your account to create IAM roles.
+3. Sufficient rights on your account to create IAM roles
-4. A LoRaWAN compliant Gateway.
+4. A LoRaWAN compliant Gateway
-5. A LoRaWAN compliant End Device.
+5. A LoRaWAN compliant End Device
-6. Access to a name server for DNS mapping.
+6. Access to a name server for DNS mapping

 ## Deployment using AWS Cloud Formation